MunDo12138/UI-UX_Metaverse/README.md

 npm run build
 ```

+This command:
+1. Builds the Next.js application
-This generates a static export in the `out` directory.
+2. Exports static files to the `out` directory
+3. Ready for deployment to Vercel, Netlify, GitHub Pages, or any static host

 ## Contributing